Tara Zammit

 Thesis

-Examining service experiences and integration in the British Armed Forces through an ontological security lens
+Inside out: examining the integration of women and LGBTQ+ personnel in the UK Armed Forces through an ontological security lens

-Tara's research connects diverse literatures on ontological security, feminist security studies, and war studies to explore the challenges around the implementation of diversity and inclusion policies in the British Armed Forces.
-She is developing a framework for better understanding the interconnectedness of these subjects through the use of an ontological security lens and an analysis of diverse service experiences with the aim of influencing policy to better support women and LGBTQ+ individuals pursuing careers in defence and security.
+Tara's research explores the service experiences of women and LGBTQ+ members of the British Armed Forces post-2000 and the intersections between ontological securitisation, integration and belonging, and defence policy.
+Her work involves developing a theoretical framework for better analysing the interconnectedness of these subjects with the aim of influencing policy to better support women and LGBTQ+ individuals pursuing careers in defence and security.

 - Zammit, T., 2023.
 Facilitating change: recruitment, retention, integration and inclusion in the armed forces.
 Canadian Global Affairs Institute.
 Available at: https://www.cgai.ca/facilitating_change_recruitment_retention_integration_and_inclusion_in_the_armed_forces.
 (Accessed 2 October 2023).